-We identified more than a dozen characteristics that we identified as risk factors; client attributes that limited our ability to deliver the best outcomes and drive high customer satisfaction.
+We identified more than a dozen characteristics as risk factors—client attributes that limited our ability to deliver the best outcomes and drive high customer satisfaction.
 Stack-ranked, here are the top three.

 We found when we looked at our lowest-scored engagements, the most common denominator was lack of clear understanding of mission or purpose.
 Said differently, our client relationships struggled the most when we did not have a clear understanding of business goals and expectation of engagement outcomes.
 As we dug into this first finding, we found several variations.